drvladbancila/riviera/README.md

 ## TODOs

-- [ ] Spport for compressed instruction
+- [ ] Support for compressed instructions
 - [ ] Framebuffer for displaying user output
 - [ ] Module to extract statistics from running code